parthdmaniar/coronavirus-covid-19-SARS-CoV-2-IoCs/README.md

 Last updated: 1635 hrs IST on 23-03-2020

+Version: 1.01
+Spell check and combined all IOCs under "All IOC" file.

 Version: 1
 Initial commit has 391 IOCs - 282 hashes, 93 URLs, and 16 IPs.